Ivory Coast to boost local firms' share in cocoa exports, say sources

 Once the new order is in force, it will be compulsory for one fifth of all export deals contracted by multinationals to be carried out by local exporters designated by the country’s Cocoa and Coffee Council (CCC), according to two CCC sources and two agriculture ministry sources.

-The international cocoa companies that currently hold Ivorian export contracts are Cargill (ABNO.UL), SucDen, Oam (OLAM.SI), Barry Callebaut (BARN.S), Touton, and Ecom.
-(EPGC.PK)
+The international cocoa companies that currently hold Ivorian export contracts are Cargill, SucDen, Oam, Barry Callebaut, Touton, and Ecom.

 “The cartel of these six multinationals is a danger for our cocoa sector,” one of the cocoa council sources told Reuters on condition of anonymity.
 “We must reduce their influence and ensure that all actors have a place to work.”